In-depth analysis: Jordan 4

 Do the right thing

-The beginning of the Air Jordan Retro craze
+The Beginning of the Air Jordan Retro Craze

-Ten years after its initial release, the Air Jordan IV made a retro comeback in 1999 in its best-loved "Bred" and "White/Cement" colorways.
-(Something today's Air Jordan shoppers certainly don't know, the original '99 Retros cost the same as the OG version at $100!)
-Along with the OG looks, the shoe was also released in the first Retro+ colorways of the Air Jordan line. in "Oreo" and "Columbia Blue" colorways with a white/chrome version later in 2000, each made with all-leather constructions with no mesh mesh and Jumpmans replacing the Nike Air logo on the heel.
-The first retro Air Jordans in 1994, the Air Jordan 1, 2 and 3, were all a little too early for the sneaker world, with many pairs hitting the sale shelves.
-But we were all set for the return of the Air Jordan 4 in 1999, as the retro craze would officially kick off from then on.
+Ten years after its initial release, the Air Jordan IV returned as a retro in 1999 in its most beloved "Bred" and "White/Cement" colorways.
+(Something today's Air Jordan buyers certainly don't know: the original '99 retros cost the same as the OG version at $100!)
+Along with the OG looks, the shoe also released in the first Air Jordan Linea Jordan Retro+ colorways in "Oreo" and "Columbia Blue," with a white/chrome version later in 2000, each constructed with all-leather constructions without mesh and Jumpmans replacing the Nike Air logo on the heel.
+The first Air Jordan retros in 1994—the Air Jordan 1, 2, and 3—were all a bit too early for the sneaker world, with many pairs hitting sale shelves.
+But we were all ready for the return of the Air Jordan 4 in 1999, as the retro craze would officially begin from then on.

 The legend takes flight